Mehr-OA/PDF-to-XML/README.md

 #### `updated_item_metadata`

-Updates metadata for a RENATE/DSpace item using a JSON Patch payload.
+Updates metadata for a RENATEitem using a JSON Patch payload.
 This is used to add extracted high-confidence subject keywords to the item metadata.

 #### `build_ppann_xml`